Kitchvx/hugo/kitchblog/content/projects/website.md

 # Overview

 In this post, I am going to go through the process on how I got to this point in the website project.
+I will be going over this post in a guide fashion, so it will be treat as such.
 As I make this the website isn't 100% complete and this will be updated as the site is changed along the way.
-I created this website as a place to showcase all my projects and proud achivements that will hopefully get the attention of someone that will then use these posts to kickstart their career.
+I created this website as a place to showcase all my projects and proud achievements that will hopefully get the attention of someone that will then use these posts to kickstart their careers or help someone develop a passion.
 Now time to get started!

 # Prerequisites